 Identifying Drug Paraphernalia

-For teens, water bottles and thermoses are the preferred way to carry alcohol from place to place.
-Rather than using translucent glasses or small flasks that seem to scream out that alcohol is being consumed, water bottles and thermoses are much more discreet, allowing the teen to feel more comfortable drinking in the open.
+Teens often use water bottles and thermoses to carry alcohol from place to place, as they are much more discreet than a flask.
 A quick sniff test or taste test should help parents to detect alcohol.

 Some teens use bongs – a type of water pipe that has a small opening in the base for drugs and a water basin to purify and vaporize the smoke from the drugs.
 Users then inhale the vapors.
-Bongs can be incredibly expensive, so teens might take care to hide them in places where they will not be knocked over or broken.
+Bongs are often incredibly expensive, and teens go to great lengths to hide them.
 Closets, drawers, attics or basements are common places teens stash these valuable items.

 Salvia and Spice Gear